Sensex 27701.79 329.95 1.21%

 The Company has not accepted any deposits from the public within the meaning of Section58A of the Companies Act, 1956.

-M/s Kota & Company, Statutory Auditors (FRN-011982S) of the Company, expressedtheir willingness to be re-appointed for the financial year 2013-2014 and to hold officeup to the conclusion of the next Annual General Meeting, if they are appointed at thisAnnual General Meeting.
-They have furnished a certificate to the effect that theirproposed appointment, if made, will be in accordance with the limits specified under224(1-B) of the Companies Act, 1956.
+M/s Kota & Company, Statutory Auditors (FRN-011982S) of the Company, expressedtheir willingness to be re-appointed for the financial year 2014-2015 and to hold officeup to the conclusion of the next Annual General Meeting, if they are appointed at thisAnnual General Meeting.
+They have furnished a certificate to the effect that theirproposed appointment, if made, will be in accordance with the limits specified under 224(1-B) of the Companies Act, 1956.

-XXII.
-Information as per Sec- 217(1) (E) of The Companies Act, 1956 read with Companies(Disclosure of Particulars in the report of The Board of Directors) Rules, 1988:
+Q. Information as per Sec- 217(1) (E) of The Companies Act, 1956 read with Companies(Disclosure of Particulars in the report of The Board of Directors) Rules, 1988):

 For and on behalf of the Board